 Recipe for Marseille Classic Bouillabaisse

-The fish scraps and a few herbs were thrown into a pot of boiling salty water, this meager meal marked the end of a long day for the fishermen of Marseille.
-Fast forward to the present day and this fish soup is no longer considered a humble meal.
+The fish scraps and a few herbs were thrown into a pot of boiling salty water.
+This meagre meal marked the end of a long day for the fishermen of Marseille.
+Fast-forward to today, and this fish soup is no longer considered a humble meal.
 You can read more about the origins of Bouillabaisse here.

 The Provence Gourmet shares his recipe for a gourmet version of bouillabaisse.
-If you are interested in cooking classes and learning some traditional Provencal meals contact Gilles (Provence Gourmet) to find out about his classes.
+If you are interested in cooking classes and learning some traditional Provencal meals, contact Gilles (Provence Gourmet) to learn about his classes.

 Image Credits: All photos were provided by and published with the permission of Provence Gourmet